By Litigation and Alternative Dispute Resolution Practice Group | November 12, 2024

 [2] On November 6, 2024, the President of Mexico announced that during the same month she will send to the Congress of the Union certain legislative reform initiatives to materialize the Reform of the Judicial Branch, such as the Organic Law of the Federal Judicial Branch, which will establish, among other things, the regulation of the Disciplinary Tribunal.

-We are at your disposal to discuss any of the points reported in this document.
 This newsletter was prepared by Guillermo Villaseñor Tadeo ([email protected]), Alfonso López Lajud ([email protected]), Juan Luis Serrano Leets ([email protected]), Verónica Esquivel Patiño ([email protected]), Mauricio León Alvarado ([email protected]), Pedro Miranda Sadurni ([email protected]), Pablo Chévez Gallegos ([email protected]), and Frida A. Salgado Román ([email protected]).

 more newsletters